 Practical Steps Employers Can Take

 The Supreme Court had suggestions when it comes to businesses addressing the administrative difficulties of recording this traditionally uncaptured employee time.
 These suggestions include: (1) restructuring so that employees would not have to work before or after clocking out; (2) implementing technological advances to help with tracking time; and (3) estimating work time in a fair rounding policy.
 Businesses should evaluate whether their current administrative timekeeping systems leave them exposed to liability for any uncompensated routine “off the clock” tasks.
-Our knowledgeable lawyers can evaluate the potential exposure to serious liability because of this landmark case and provide you with specially tailored solutions to reduce this risk, while maintaining your business goals.
+Our knowledgeable attorneys can evaluate the potential exposure to serious liability because of this landmark case and provide you with specially tailored solutions to reduce this risk, while maintaining your business goals.
 If you have questions, please contact an attorney at Bremer Whyte Brown & O’Meara LLP today to schedule a consultation.